Does it matter where you go to college? Here’s what the data says.

 “In these efforts, they seek only to secure the best for their children, not to harm the chances of others.
 But the social world only has so many positions of status, influence, and wealth,” Clark added.

-Sarah Tursi, a psychotherapist in McLean, Virginia, an affluent suburb of Washington D.C., said she has talked to teenagers who are stressed about the college admissions process and the pressure they’re getting from their parents.
+Sarah Tursi, a psychotherapist in McLean, Virginia, an affluent suburb of Washington, said she has talked to teenagers who are stressed about the college admissions process and the pressure they’re getting from their parents.

 “When you are in communities where people aren’t worried about the expense of college, where kids feel they can attend anywhere they are accepted, then it becomes about how prestigious the school is,” said Tursi.
 “Parents will attempt to manipulate their student’s résumé to try to get them into these high-prestige schools.”